 - It is not necessary to post “No Trespass” signs in order to enforce your rights, but it is highly advisable to do so, helps define your boundaries and can serve to enhance penalties.

 - Trespass statues normally have increasing levels of severity in terms of fines, penalties and potential jail time for second and third offenses, and in instances where landowners can demonstrate prior warnings to a trespasser.
 Document your warnings in writing or by email if possible.

 - There are also “civil” as opposed to “criminal” trespass laws, which can give the landowner the right to recover monetary damages for trespass.
 If a poacher kills one of your trophy bucks that you’ve been watching for the last five years, you may have sustained huge financial damages.
 People will pay large sums of money for the right to hunt and shoot a trophy buck.
 There are many legal theories to supports money damages for trespass.
 That approach is often overlooked when landowners think a ticket and misdemeanor is their only recourse.

 - The advent of cellular phones and trail cams make proving trespass much easier.
 Take advantage of technology to get photos of license plates or actual pictures of any trespassers which will assist your law enforcement folks in making arrests.
 Make sure you have your local conservation officer’s number on your speed dial and get to know these guys.
 You need them in your corner.

-Mike Massey is the managing partner in the Jackson, Mississippi law firm of Massey Higginbotham Vise & Phillips, P.A.
+Mike Massey is the managing partner in the Jackson, Mississippi law firm of Massey Higginbotham & Vise, P.A.
 He writes and lectures extensively on the rights of landowners and outdoor related legal issues.
 He may be reached via www.outdoorlawyer.com